Second Order Path Variationals in Non-Stationary Online Learning: Why the analysis of leads to sub-optimal regret?

 Then \citet{Baby2021OptimalDR} proceed to show that this one step gradient descent based decomposition is sufficient to keep $T_{[i_s,i_t]} = O(1)$ leading to an overall regret of $O(n^{1/3}C^{2/3} \vee 1)$ when summed across all bins.

 In our case the main challenge is to keep $T_{[i_s,i_t]} = \tilde O(1)$ for $[i_s,i_t] \in \cP$ while dealing with the fact that sequence within each bin of $\cP$ is much less smooth than that in $\cP'$.
 We accomplish this via a newton step based decomposition with a careful analysis as detailed in Section \ref{sec:1d} (It was found that the one-step gradient descent as in Eq.\eqref{eq:regdcomp} doesn't keep $T'_2$ negative enough to make $T'_2 + T'_3 = O(1)$ for bins in $\cP$).
-Even-though the sequence in bins $\cP$ is wigglier then that in bins $\cP'$, overall the sequence, $u_{1:n}$ from a $\mathcal{TV}^{(1)}$ class is much smoother than the sequences from $\mathcal{TV}^{(0)}$ class as the former sequence class is formed by discretizing functions that are (weakly) differentiable (see Section \ref{sec:intro}).
+Eventhough the sequence in bins $\cP$ is wigglier than that of bins in $\cP'$, overall the sequence, $u_{1:n}$ from a $\mathcal{TV}^{(1)}$ class is much smoother than the sequences from $\mathcal{TV}^{(0)}$ class in the low TV1 regime due to sufficiently slowly changing piecewise linear structure.
 This extra smoothness property is what allowed us to consider \emph{larger} (in terms of mean bin width) bins and hence smaller partition size (when compared to $\cP'$) and still bound the regret within each bin to be $\tilde O(1)$.
 Adding this bound across all bins in $\cP$ then lead to the optimal rate of $ \tilde O(n^{1/5}C_n^{2/5} \vee 1)$.